haoqing12/APPM/README.md

 Our models (20 availbale alleles) have been trained.
-If just for prediction neoantigens, you can run the prediction.py directly. python script/prediction.py [HLA allele] e.g. python script/prediction.py A0101
+If just for prediction neoantigens, you can run the prediction.py directly. python script/prediction.py [HLA allele] [input_file] e.g. python script/prediction.py A0101 pep9

-If you want to retrain, you can run DLMHC.py. python script/DLMHC.py 0 [HLA allele] e.g. python script/DLMHC.py 0 A0101
+If you want to retrain, you can run APPM.py. python script/APPM.py 0 [HLA allele] e.g. python script/APPM.py 0 A0101

-If you want to continue training, you can run DLMHC.py. python script/DLMHC.py 1 [HLA allele] e.g. python script/DLMHC.py 1 A0101
+If you want to continue training, you can run APPM.py. python script/APPM.py 1 [HLA allele] e.g. python script/APPM.py 1 A0101